#StopRansomware: Rhysida Ransomware

 Analysis of the master file table (MFT)[3] identified the victim system generated the ntuser.dat

 registry hive, which was created when the compromised user logged in to the system for the first time.
-This was considered anomalous due to the baseline of normal activity for that particular user and system.
+This was considered anomalous due to the baseline of normal activity for the compromised user and system.
 Note: The MFT resides within the New Technology File System (NTFS) and houses information about a file including its size, time and date stamps, permissions, and data content.

 Leveraged Tools